yck011522/planning_nonplanar_printing/Readme.md

 # install prebuilt pybullet from conda
 conda install -c conda-forge pybullet

-# Install submodules from local folders
+# Install submodules from local folders (Do not use the latest versions!)
 pip install -e .\external\compas pip install -e .\external\compas_fab pip install -e .\external\compas_fab_pychoreo

-# install this repository `npp` from source
+# Install this repository `npp` from source (If there are errors see next command!)
 pip install -e .

+# If the previous command resulted in error related to building ikfast_pybind or ikfast, try the following:
+pip install -e . --no-deps

 # Run the following code add the python library paths to Rhino / Grasshopper
 python -m compas_rhino.install -p compas compas_fab compas_ghpython compas_rhino npp